PacoReinaCampo/PU-RISCV/doc/isa/markdown/opcode-descriptions.md

 | `fcvt.s.l`   | `Convert the 64-bit signed integer in rs1 to a single-precision value, then write the result to frd`                             |
 | `fcvt.s.lu`  | `Convert the 64-bit unsigned integer in rs1 to a single-precision value, then write the result to frd`                           |
 | `fmv.s.x`    | `Write the lower 32-bits of the integer register rs1 into the single-precision register frd`                                     |
-: RV64F - "RV64F Standard Extension for Single-Precision Floating-Point (in addition to RV32F)"
+: RV64F - "RV64F Standard Extension for Single-Precision Floating-Point (+ RV32F)"

 | ins name     | instruction description                                                                                                          |
 |--------------|:---------------------------------------------------------------------------------------------------------------------------------|